siangztang/civcraft/README.md

 This fork of Civcraft is used by the MineTexas CivilizationCraft Minecraft Server: http://www.minetexas.com/minecraft-civcraft-server.html

-Compiled versions of this plugin can be downloaded from our website: http://www.minetexas.com/minecraft-civcraft-download.html
+Compiled versions of this plugin can be downloaded from the releases tab.
+Server listing can be found here: http://atlas.civcraft.net/

 Installation Instructions
 ==========================